deephacks/graphene/readme.md

 ========
 #### Supported basic types

-Generified collection types of these is also supported.
+Generified collections of these types are also supported.

 - java.lang.String
 - java.lang.Character